swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

-* When used as a workflow improvement (e.g. to reduce the scope of searches), our position is that the user would ultimately have a better user experience by explicitly enumarting and designing features (either in SwiftPM, or in related tools) to address these use cases.
+* When used as a workflow improvement (e.g. to reduce the scope of searches), our position is that the user would ultimately have a better user experience by explicitly enumerating and designing features (either in SwiftPM, or in related tools) to address these use cases.
 When analyzed, it may become clear that there is more nuance to the solution than an artifact caching scheme could reasonably support.